How to Determine Market Demand for a Product in the Home Improvement Industry

 Knowing when to expect a change in the construction market—especially your particular segment—is valuable.
 It enables you to plan ahead to operate differently in decline markets versus growth markets and identify new opportunities for acquisition, distribution or revenue.

-However, historical demand for a product isn’t always a reliable variable for forecasting future demand since the relationships influencing demand change over time.
+Historical demand for a product isn’t always a reliable variable for forecasting future demand since the relationships influencing demand change over time.
 Current events, the advent of new technology, and other factors can impact specific segments of the construction market or the demand for particular products.
 In an industry facing massive disruptions to product offerings and distribution channels alike, historical trends may or may not hold true in the present.

-When labor is tight, options that require less labor to install, even if slightly higher in price, can prove more desirable to general contractors.
+Additionally, when labor is tight, options that require less labor to install, even if slightly higher in price, can prove more desirable to general contractors.
 Ready-frame options, for example, help mitigate some of the labor shortage headaches GCs are facing.

 Using Market Research for your Construction Outlook